 Vahur: My goodness, what a fool I have to work with?

 - Vahur and Fickó, the fox hounds are the villainous variety.

 - Also, the two geese, who have only one scene, but a very memorable and hilarious one.

 - Twinkle in the Eye: Vuk has a twinkle in both of his eyes when he spots his prey.
 Justified as he's a fox whose eyes glow in the dark.

 - Xenofiction: It's the world from the point of view of foxes.
 Almost Nature Documentary about foxes meets an inverted Animal Nemesis story.

-- X Meets Y: The best way to describe this story to an English-speaking person is Fantastic Mr. Fox meets Watership Down: the fox versus farmers plot resembles the former, while the xenofiction aspects and the poetic style is similar to the latter.
+- X Meets Y: The best way to describe this story to an English-speaking person is Fantastic Mr. Fox meets Watership Down and/or Bambi: the fox versus farmers plot resembles the former, while the xenofiction aspects and the poetic style is similar to the latter two.